Bogdan-Mykhailov/Bogdan-Mykhailov/README.md

 ### I'm Bogdan Mykhailov

-*in the past - a circus artist, and in the future - a full stack samurai*
+*in the past - a circus artist* 🎪, *and in the future - a full stack samurai* 👨🏻‍💻

 _________________________